khileshsahu/intergalactic-merchants-guide/README.md

 # intergalactic-merchants-guide

 For full documentation please go to http://localhost:8080/swagger-ui.html when you started it.
-It contains documentation of API
+It contains Swagger documentation of API